carbon-language/carbon-lang/docs/design/values.md

 ### Ephemeral reference expressions

-We call the reference expressions formed through [temporary materialization] _ephemeral reference expressions_.
+We call the reference expressions formed through [temporary materialization][temporary] _ephemeral reference expressions_.
 They still refer to an object with storage, but it may be storage that will not outlive the full expression.
 Because the storage is only temporary, we impose restrictions on where these reference expressions can be used: their address can only be taken implicitly as part of a method call whose `self` parameter is marked with the `addr` specifier.

 **Future work:** The current design allows directly requiring an ephemeral reference for `addr`-methods because this replicates the flexibility in C++ --